Privacy Policy

 5 Direct marketing

-All reasonable steps are taken by us to ensure that your personal information held by us is accurate, complete and up to date.
-If you believe that any of your personal information is inaccurate, please contact us (see below) and we will take all reasonable steps to correct it within 14 business days.
+We take all reasonable steps to ensure that your personal information held by us is accurate, complete and up to date.
+If you believe that any of your personal information is inaccurate, please contact our Privacy Officer (see Section 14 below) and we will take all reasonable steps to correct it within 14 business days.

-Although a Site may link directly to websites operated by third parties (Linked Sites), you acknowledge that Linked Sites are not operated by us.
-We encourage you to always read the applicable privacy policy of any Linked Site on entering the Linked Site.
+Our Site may link you directly to websites operated by third parties (Linked Sites), and you acknowledge that Linked Sites are not operated by us.
+We encourage you to always read the applicable privacy policy of any Linked Site before browsing or using the Linked Site.
 We are not responsible for the content or practices of the Linked Sites, nor their privacy policies regarding the collection, storage, use and dissemination of your personal information.

-We may sometimes disclose personal information overseas to allow external parties to perform their services for us, but we will only do so in accordance with the Privacy Act.
+We mainly handle/process your personal information in Australia, and may disclose personal information overseas to allow external parties to perform their services for us, but we will only do so in accordance with the Privacy Act.

-We may transfer your personal information to foreign countries to fulfil the purposes set out in this Privacy Policy, for example to:
+We may transfer your personal information to foreign jurisdictions to fulfil the purposes set out in this Privacy Policy, for example to:

 • third party lenders and insurers with offshore offices;

-• our related entities based in Australia or overseas;
+• our related entities or affiliates based in Australia or overseas;

 • anyone authorised by you;